Farmers' Market FAQs

 The Lansdowne Market has parking underground for a fee.
 However, this parking can fill up quickly, especially if there is another event happening at Lansdowne Park that day.
 We recommend taking public or active transportation if you are able.

-Market Patrons are generally able to find ample parking in surrounding streets and/or lots at our Westboro Market, Orleans Market, and Barrhaven Market locations.
+Market Patrons are generally able to find ample parking in surrounding streets and/or lots at our Main Street Market, Westboro Market, Orleans Market, and Barrhaven Market locations.

-8. If I have a question at the Market, who can I ask?
+8. If I have a question at the Farmers’ Market, who can I ask?

 Each of our Markets has an Info Booth near the Market entrance.
 The Info Booth has friendly Market staff who can answer all of your questions – they’re also happy to just chat and say hello!
 You can also visit the Info Booth for first aid, to pick up free Edible Ottawa magazines (while supplies last), and enter prize draws!